Doctoral Degrees

 Choosing a faculty member to work with during your scholarly career is one of the most important decisions you will make.
 Below are the faculty accepting graduate students.
 All faculty are available to you regardless of concentration, so we encourage you to learn more about our faculty and who might best support your interests and objectives.

-An intake advisor is designated to counsel you during the first semester.
-You should select a permanent academic advisor before the completion of two semesters of study.
-The faculty member who guides the dissertation may be either the academic advisor or another member of the committee.
-The intake advisor often becomes the permanent advisor, but you have the option to select an alternative.
+An intake adviser is designated to counsel you during the first semester.
+You should select a permanent academic adviser before the completion of two semesters of study.
+The faculty member who guides the dissertation may be either the academic adviser or another member of the committee.
+The intake adviser often becomes the permanent adviser, but you have the option to select an alternative.

 Doctoral Degree Committee